jlabnotes/jlabnotes.github.io/_posts/2022-09-09-jql-tricky-queries.md

 categories: [JQL]
 tags: [acp,jql]
 ---
 When preparing for one of the ACP exams, it is worth reviewing your knowledge by evaluating what you already know.
-This will boost your confidence and will decrease the risk of panic when you get an 'out-of-the-blue' JQL related question.
+This will boost your confidence when you get an 'out-of-the-blue' JQL related question.

 **Here are a few examples of tricky JQL queries:**
+It is probable that on your ACP exam you will get a similar question like "Is this JQL correct?" or "Will this JQL give results or an error?"
+Review the queries below and be prepared for surprises.

 `due >= "0"`
 You can use 0 as the equivalent to function now().
 You can put any value in the quote-marks and it will work just fine.
 Example: due >= "-1000d"